Mastering Sports Photography Composition

 Incorporating Negative Space

-Website Conversion Rate15%
+Website Conversion Rate 15%

-Time on Page2 minutes
+Time on Page 2 minutes

 Incorporating negative space is a powerful compositional technique in photography that involves intentionally leaving empty space around the main subject of an image.
 This technique can be used to create a sense of balance and harmony within the composition, as well as draw attention to the main subject by giving it room to breathe within the frame.
 Negative space can also be used to evoke feelings of calmness and tranquility within an image, as well as add visual interest and depth to the composition.